Mark Jeffery's epiphany came during a University of Arizona Wildcats pre-game event in February 2017.

 Working with Mountain Dew, Food Lion grocery stores and New Orleans Pelicans phenom Zion Williamson, this contest—perhaps Aquino's most ambitious offering to date—let players accumulate points from week-to-week in February and March.

-"This game has levels, it's got unlocks," Jeffrey says.
+"This game has levels, it's got unlocks," Jeffery says.
 "You're going to play it for eight weeks, and every week, the game mode changes: It's going to have a different look, branded to different products.
 The original design had you go to Food Lion to play.
 Obviously, having crowds of people going into a grocery store is probably not the best thing during Covid, especially during lockdown.
 So we pivoted to purely play-at-home.
 It was wildly successful.
 I think in its last few weeks, we got 30,000 players."

 Ravens Coca-Cola Football Challenge